frouty/freepbx_config/Vega50_config.md

 ## PEER details
 http://wiki.freepbx.org/display/FPG/Trunk+Sample+Configurations

-Pour debogger : select "Asterisk Info," and then select "Full Report" on right.
+Pour debogger : Freepbx GUI / select "Reports / Asterisk Info," and then select "Full Report" on right.
 In many cases, the information in this report can guide you in the right direction.

 ### Peer details
--outgoing settings
+- sip settings / outgoing settings
     - trunk name:

     - host=ip address du vega